Move fast withoutbreaking your Series B

 Security coverage without a security hire

-- -Governance rules self-generate from your codebase - no manual rule authoring or security expertise needed to get started
+- Discovery profiles the codebase automatically - no manual rule authoring or security expertise needed to get started

 Breach risk reduced without slowing shipping